 What are grants, scholarships, loans, and work study?

-When will I receive notification about my financial aid award?
+When will I receive notification about my financial aid offer?

-After you have been offered admission to the College, and shortly after all financial aid forms are received and analyzed, the Office of Financial Aid sends you notification of your award status.
+After you have been offered admission to the College, and shortly after all financial aid forms are received and analyzed, the Office of Financial Aid sends you notification of your financial aid offer status.
 Please refer to Dates and Deadlines and choose the appropriate checklist for which the student is applying.
-Returning students will be notified beginning in Spring 2018 if they have a complete financial aid application on file.
+Returning students will be notified beginning in Spring 2020 if they have a complete financial aid application on file.
 (NOTE: Students are notified of merit awards when offered admission to Saint Anselm.)

 Change of Residency Status